Best Places to Stay in Iceland for All Budgets

-The location is right on the waterfront but still walking distance to the center of town.
-They have organic breakfast complimentary each morning and their amazing concierge service will help get you dinner reservations at all the best spots in town!
+The location is right on the waterfront but still within walking distance to the center of town.
+They have organic breakfast complimentary each morning, and their amazing concierge service will help get you dinner reservations at all the best spots in town!

-If you are planning to drive throughout Iceland and explore other areas of the country on your trip I would recommend the Kea Hotels Chain as a good luxury option which has several properties spread throughout Iceland.
+If you plan to drive throughout Iceland and explore other areas of the country on your trip, I recommend the Kea Hotels Chain as a good luxury option that has several properties spread throughout Iceland.

 Boutique/Unique Luxury option

 If the Blue Lagoon is on your Iceland itinerary, then Hotel Silica is a great choice.
-Hotel Silica has its own private thermal pool “Silica Lagoon” for its guests with a poolside waiter.
-Your stay also includes a complimentary premium admission to Blue Lagoon (only a short walk from Silica Lagoon), fitness center and daily breakfast.
-This is the best way to experience the thermal pools of Iceland hands down.
+Hotel Silica has its own private thermal pool, “Silica Lagoon,” for its guests with a poolside waiter.
+Your stay also includes a complimentary premium admission to Blue Lagoon (only a short walk from Silica Lagoon), a fitness center, and daily breakfast.
+This is the best way to experience the thermal pools of Iceland, hands down.